linode/docs/docs/applications/containers/introduction-to-microservices-with-kubernetes-and-gitlab/index.md

 ### Installing Gitlab with Helm

-1. To deploy Gitlab as a Microservices application, we'll be using a Helm chart.
-You can read more about this chart on [Gitlab's Charts Page](https://docs.gitlab.com/charts/).
+1. To deploy Gitlab as a microservices application, we'll be using a Helm chart.
+You can read more about this chart on [Gitlab's Charts page](https://docs.gitlab.com/charts/).

 1. The Gitlab repo needs to be added: